Mongolia Winter Expedition

 In Ulaanbaatar, you will stay in a comfortable hotel.
 In rural areas, accommodation includes traditional gers (yurts), teepees and guesthouses.
 Facilities are basic but authentic.

-Are there showers during the expedition?
+Are there toilets showers during the expedition?

 Is Mongolia safe for female travellers?